notadigit/securekeys/README.md

 - Securekeys is also available as Securekeys+PRO under a GPL license for business use: please ask for a personalized quote

-- Securekeys does NOT require XFree86 to work, nor works with XOrg!
+- Securekeys does NOT require XFree86 to work, nor works with XOrg it is confidently console-only!

 *Use securekeys today and experience its amazing features - you will wonder how you ever lived without it*

-*Special promotion: Write a testimonial and make a chance to win a free upgrade to SecurekeysXR - which implements ROT26 compliant double-ROT13 encryption for truely unnoticable encription*
+*Special promotion: Write a testimonial and make a chance to win a free upgrade to SecurekeysXR - which implements ROT26 compliant double-ROT13 encryption for truely unnoticable encryption*

 # Recommended minimum system requirements: #

-2 Ghz core2duo processor or above
+- 2 Ghz core2duo processor or above
-1024 MB ram
+- 1024 MB ram
-linux (kernel 3.6 or above)
+- linux (kernel 3.6 or above)
-5Gb Free hard disk space to install
+- 5Gb Free hard disk space to install
-2Gb additional hard disk space
+- 2Gb additional hard disk space
-Cherry 102 key US-international QWERTY keyboard
+- Cherry 102 key US-international QWERTY keyboard
-1200 dpi mouse
+- 1200 dpi mouse
-Teletype Model 28 RO printer
+- Teletype Model 28 RO printer
-virtual console
+- virtual console

 # Installation #